-4.2.3 Function Dimming 🅰
+4.2.3 Function Dimming 🏖

 When the Dimming - dimming value function is selected, the lighting is switched on at a fixed dimming value set previously.
-The dimming value is entered in an additional menu field (Figure 33) as a whole number.
+The dimming value is entered in an additional menu field (Figure 36) as a whole number.
 The range for the dimming value is between 0 % and 100 %.
 The Dimming - dimming value function assigns a specific brightness value to the lamp via the connected actuator.

-Figure 32: Linking Dimming - dimming value function
+Figure 35: Linking Dimming - dimming value function

-Figure 33: Set dimming value
+Figure 36: Set dimming value

-4.2.5 Automatic control deactivation toggle @
+4.2.5 Automatic control deactivation toggle (9)

-The precise description of the Deactivate automatic control toggle (a) function can be found in chapter "Automatic control deactivation toggle (a)".
+The precise description of the Deactivate automatic control toggle 9 function can be found in chapter "4.3.9 Automatic control deactivation toggle 9".